TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 # Unit Tests

 I added some basic tests to `VirtualSpreadsheet.test.tsx`.
-Just enough to satisfy myself that the theming mechanism was working and to be able to enable Vitest runs in the build.
+Just enough to satisfy myself that the theming mechanism was working and to enable Vitest runs in the build.

 ```tsx
   render(